Sydney Swans odds

 After many decades of misery, the Swans have emerged as perennial contenders.
 They have played in five grand finals for two flags since 2005, when they ended a 72-year premiership drought with a nail-biting victory over the West Coast Eagles.

-How will John Longmire and his charges fare this year?
-Let’s check in with the bookies and see how the Swans are shaping up in the major AFL betting markets for 2022.
+Can Dean Cox take the swans back to the “big dance” in his first year in charge?
+Let’s check in with the bookies and see how the Swans are shaping up in the major AFL betting markets for 2025.

 About the Sydney Swans